Have you ever struggled to get your compost heap hot?

 Why choose hot composting?

-First, I think it’s worth noting that you don’t need to get your compost heap hot to get compost.
+First, I think it’s worth noting that you don’t need to get your compost heap hot to produce compost.

 Leave your pile long enough and it will almost certainly turn into compost.